Cabbage 'Kalibos' is a pointed cabbage variety with distinctive red leaves. For late summer and autumn cutting.

 This seed has been organically produced.
 The seed has been harvested from plants that have themselves been grown to recognised organic standards, without the use of chemicals.
-No treatments have been used, either before or after harvest.
-It has been certified and is labelled with the Organic symbol.
+No treatments have been used, either before or after harvest and the seed is supplied in its natural state.

 Prepare the site:

 All brassica crops grow best in partial-shade, in firm, fertile, free-draining soil.
 Start digging over your soil as soon as you can brave the elements.
 Remove any stones you find and work in plenty of well-rotted manure or compost.
 Tread on the soil to remove air pockets and to make the surface firm.
 Brassicas will fail if the soil is too acidic; add lime to the soil if necessary, aiming for a pH of 6.5-7.5.

 Sowing: Sow successionally from late Feb to early May

 Nearly all brassicas should be planted in a seedbed or in modules under glass and then transferred.
 Seeds should be sown thinly, as this reduces the amount of future thinning necessary and potential risk from pests.